TharinduWijayarathna/TharinduWijayarathna/README.md

 ### Hi there! 👋

 Greetings!
-I'm Tharindu Wijayarathna, a dedicated Software Engineer hailing from Sri Lanka 🇱🇰.
-Currently pursuing my undergraduate degree in Software Engineering at Cardiff Metropolitan University, UK, I am deeply passionate about crafting software and exploring cutting-edge technologies.
-As a hobbyist, I actively create Composer and npm packages to facilitate rapid development for fellow enthusiasts.
+I'm Tharindu Wijayarathna, a dedicated Software Engineer from Sri Lanka 🇱🇰.
+I am currently pursuing my undergraduate degree in Software Engineering at Cardiff Metropolitan University, UK.
+I am deeply passionate about crafting software and exploring cutting-edge technologies.
+As a hobbyist, I actively create Composer and NPM packages to facilitate rapid development for fellow enthusiasts.

-Previously, I served as a Software Engineer at [CyberElysium](https://cyberelysium.com/), a prominent software product engineering firm based in Sri Lanka.
-My expertise lies in developing robust, user-friendly, and optimized web applications for various clients.
-Currently, I am working at [EmergentSpark](https://emergentspark.com).
+Previously, I served as a Software Engineer at [CyberElysium](https://cyberelysium.com/), a prominent software product engineering firm based in Sri Lanka, and at [EmergentSpark](https://emergentspark.com/), specializing in creating custom websites and systems for businesses and personal use.
+Currently, I am working at [Eequate](https://eequate.com/).

 ![GitHub Streak](https://streak-stats.demolab.com?user=TharinduWijayarathna&theme=github-dark&hide_border=true&card_width=1000)